Radiation Oncology Residency

 UT Health San Antonio MD Anderson Cancer Center is the sole practice site for the university physicians and faculty.
 Radiation Oncology, Medical Oncology and Surgical Oncology are all housed at this location.

-UT Health San Antonio has an accredited program in Medical Physics, offering MS and PhD degrees.
+UT Health San Antonio has two CAMPEP accredited programs in Medical Physics, a Doctorate of Medical Physics (DMP) as well as a PhD in medical physics and MS in Health Physics.
+These programs are offered jointly through Radiology and Radiation Oncology.
 Graduate students engage in research work at the Mays Cancer Center toward fulfillment of their degree requirements.

 Certificate in Medical Dosimetry